apache/causeway-site/content/reference/externalized-configuration.md

 Each of these frameworks has its own way of externalizing its configuration.

 ## <a name="isis">Externalizing Isis' Configuration</a>

+> Note that running the app from org.apache.isis.WebServer currently does not externalized Isis configuration.

 To tell Isis to load configuration from an external directory, specify the `isis.config.dir` context parameter.